Cortex System

 The Cortex System is a collection of related roleplaying games.
-Its most recent iteration, Cortex Prime, was designed by Cam Banks and published by Fandom Tabletop.
+Its most recent iteration, Cortex Prime, was designed by Cam Banks and initially published by Fandom Tabletop, then acquired by Dire Wolf Digital.
 Prior versions appeared in the licensed roleplaying games published by Margaret Weis Productions, where it was used as the house system.
 Cortex is an adaptable game system focusing on characterization and story development.

 Game mechanics

-Cortex is an extendable and modifiable game, but with some consistent mehanics.
+Cortex is an extendable and modifiable game, but with some consistent mechanics.
 Characters are described with a number of trait sets, such as attributes, skills, relationships, or powers.
 Each trait within each set is rated with a die size.
 For example, a strong but unintelligent character might have Brawn d10 and Brains d4.
 When rolling dice, players select one trait from each set and roll their dice together as a pool.
 Dice that roll 1 are 'hitches', and represent something going wrong in the attempt.
 The highest two die results are added together for the player character's effective total.
 Another die not used in the total is selected as the effect die, the size of which determines the magnitude of the die roll's effect.

 Players have access to a limited pool of "plot point" tokens, which can be spent in a number of ways.
 Prominent among these is to roll more than one die from a single trait set, or to add additional die results to the total.

 Most Cortex games include Distinctions as one of the trait sets, which describe what makes the character distinctive.
 These traits are rolled as a d8 when they are beneficial.
 When the distinction hinders the character, however, it is rolled as a d4, and the player earns a plot point.

 History

-Sovereign Stone, produced by Sovereign Press, Inc and published by Corsair Publishing, based on the eponymous novels of Margaret Weis and Tracy Hickman, was the earliest iteration of the sysem.
+Sovereign Stone, produced by Sovereign Press, Inc and published by Corsair Publishing, based on the eponymous novels of Margaret Weis and Tracy Hickman, was the earliest iteration of the system.
 The game was written by Larry Elmore and Don Perrin.